HowardALandman/QTD/src/tdc7201/README.md

     measure(simulate=False,error_prefix='',log_file=None)

-Runs a single measurement, waiting for the chip INT1 pin to go mlow indicating completion.
+Runs a single measurement, waiting for the chip INT1 pin to go low indicating completion.
 Will time out after 1 or more milliseconds if measurement doesn't complete.
 (The measure() timeout must be an integer number of mS, and is adjusted to be longer than the timeout set for the chip.)